 Terms and Conditions

 We may choose to update these Terms and Conditions in the future.
-When a Client signs an Agreement to use Bonfire’s Services, the Client agrees to use the latest Terms and Conditions.
+By using Bonfire’s Services, the Client agrees to comply with the latest Terms and Conditions applicable at that time.
+When we change or update these Terms and Conditions, we will provide days prior notice before those changes or updates commence.
 Bonfire may choose to not exercise or enforce any right or provision of the Terms and Conditions; in doing so, we are not waiving that right or provision.
 These terms do contain a limitation of Bonfire’s liability.

 The following definitions apply to this agreement (unless the context otherwise requires):

 ‘Agreement’ means these Terms, the Bonfire Service Specifications and any documents, schedules or annexures referenced or incorporated into this agreement as amended from time to time;